langlk/volunteer_tracker/README.md

 ## Description

 _A Ruby Web App for tracking the volunteers assigned to various nonprofit projects.
 Allows user to create, edit, and delete projects, and create and assign volunteers to them.
-User can also search projects by title and users by name._
+User can also search projects by title and volunteers by name._

 ## Setup/Installation Requirements